pakshuang/ai-chat-survey/docs/backend.md

 <img src="./diagrams/images/prompt-eng-3.png" alt="drawing" style="height:350px;"/>
 <br>

-In the pipeline above, the model is first provided the survey responses, which addresses concern 2.
-Concern 1 is also very easily addressed by prompting the LLM to generate questions and conduct the interview.
-Addressing concern 3 is more difficult.
+In the pipeline above, the model is first provided the survey responses.
 The model is then tasked with generating a list of interesting questions, which it is tasked with remembering.
 This has improved the quality of the conversation tremendously.
 Primarily, it serves to discourage the model from deviating from the interview topic.
-This means that if a user decides to talk about topic A, the model will not continously probe about topic A, and instead move on to another question in its generated list of questions, after it has decided that it has attained enough information regarding topic A. Notably, we notice that this strategy has not degraded the quality of the LLM's questions, and the conversation remains dynamic.
+Thus, if a user decides to talk about topic A, the model will not continously probe about topic A, and instead move on to another question in its generated list of questions, after it has decided that it has attained enough information regarding topic A. Notably, we notice that this strategy has not degraded the quality of the LLM's questions, and the conversation remains dynamic.
 There are also two layers of content moderation.
 The first layer is a specific instruction to refuse participating when provided with inappropriate inputs by the user, and the second is a content moderation filter which checks the output from the model.
-These points address concern 4.
+This addresses security concerns posed by the client.

 ##### Evaluation Test

 In order to conduct a survey that provides a seamless experience for the user, while generating new insights for the client, our LLM must do the following:

 1. Generate interesting and thought-provoking questions, using information from the survey responses and previous replies from the user.
 2. Only generate appropriate questions to protect the client's reputation.